This Definitive 'Friends' Ross & Rachel Timeline Will Clear Up That Whole "We Were On A Break" Situation

 Season 7: The Almost-Hook-Up

-In "The One With Monica's Thunder," Ross and Rachel almost have sex because she's feeling bummed now that Monica's engaged and she's single.
+In "The One With Monica's Thunder," Ross and Rachel almost hook up because she's feeling bummed now that Monica's engaged and she's single.
 It never happens, even though Ross has the magic hands.

 Season 8: The Time Ross Gets Rachel Pregnant

 Rachel finds out she's pregnant with Emma, and tells Ross he's going to be a father.
 Later in the season, Joey tells Ross he has feelings for Rachel, and accidentally proposes to her after she gives birth when Ross wanted to ask her to start things back up again.

 The best part, guys: After the short lived Rachel/Joey relationship that I choose to pretend never happened, these two kids finally get their act together when Ross stops Rachel from going to Paris and they live happily ever after in the series finale.

 See, they were always meant to be.
 Isn't love beautiful?

 Images: Warner Bros.
 Television; cigarzonice, rock-on-ever, letsplaybamboozle, inplatformdoublesuade, justintaylor, aaaloz, jillyhowlett48, ohyeahfriendsyeah, kingdomofthedragon, shadowsonwater/Tumblr